isomerpages/nlb-learning/_sustainability/Tweens/Content.md

   <div class="col is-three-fifths">
 <p><b class="has-text-indigo">What happens if you cut down all of a city’s trees?
 (6 mins)</b><br>
 Have you ever thought why there are so many trees here in Singapore?
 Learn about the importance of trees in cities through this informative TED-Ed video.</p>
-    <small>Source: What happens if you cut down all of a city’s trees? – Stefan Al – YouTube (2020, April 24).
+    <small>Source: What happens if you cut down all of a city’s trees? – Stefan Al (2020, April 24).
 TED-Ed.
 Retrieved 2022, September 21. </small>
   </div>
 </div>